okayhu/blog/source/_posts/Spring Data JPA Custom Repository Example.md

 }
 ```

-开启 SQL 打印
+Turn on SQL printing:

 ```properties
 spring.jpa.show-sql=true
 ```

-控制台成功输出：`Hibernate: delete from user where id in (1 , 2)`
+Console output successfully: `Hibernate: delete from user where id in (1 , 2)`